MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Escalation path*: Application team, platform team, sales department manager on-call.

-- *Business impact*: This flow allows call center employees to quickly find concerts and is part of the normal sales process.
+- *Business impact*: This flow allows call-center employees to quickly find concerts and is part of the normal sales process.
 High availability of this flow isn't critical since employees have the capability to list concerts even in its absence.
-It does degrade the call center employee's experience might degrade and affect productivity.
+It does degrade the call-center employee's experience might degrade and affect productivity.
 Customers could experience frustration due to increased wait times or delays.
 The sales department requested a 99% availability of this flow during regular business hours.

 - *Criticality rating*: Medium.

 ### User flow 3: Get a list of the concerts

-*Flow description*: Call center employees use the application to get a list of concerts.
+*Flow description*: Call-center employees use the application to get a list of concerts.

 - *Business processes*: This flow directly supports the *purchasing ticket* process.